heathermiller/dist-prog-book/chapter/7/langs-consistency.md

 ### Lasp
 Lasp {% cite Lasp --file langs-consistency %}is an Erlang library which aims to facilitate this type of "disorderly" programming.

 Lasp provides access to myriad of CRDTs.
-It does not allows user-defined CRDTs (lattices), but the programmer can have confidence that the CRDTs obey the lattice formal requirements.
+The programmer can have confidence that the CRDTs obey the lattice formal requirements.
+Like Bloom<sup>L</sup>, if the user desires a new lattice he or she may implement it using an interface.

 A Simple Lasp Program is defined as either a:
 * Single CRDT instance
 * A "Lasp process" with *m* inputs, all Simple Lasp Programs, and one output CRDT instance

 For those of you unfamiliar with Erlang: a *process* can be thought of as an independent piece of code executing asynchronously.
-Processes can receive messages and send messages to other processes.
-Process can also subscribe (I think) to other processes' messages.
+Processes in Erlang are actors that act sequentially and exchange messages through asynchronous message passing.

 Programming in Erlang is unique in comparison to programming in Ruby or Javascript.
-Erlang processes are spun off for just about everything - and they are independent "nodes" of code acting independently while communicating with other processes.
+Erlang processes are spun off for just about everything - and they are independent actors of code acting independently while communicating with other processes.
 Naturally, distributed systems programming fits well here.
 Processes can be distributed within a single computer or distributed across a cluster of computers.
 So communication between processes may move over the network.

 Distribution of a data structure, then, means the transmission of a data structure across network-distributed processes.
 If a client asks for the state of the shopping cart in Beijing, the processes located on the computer in Beijing will respond.
 However, the processes in New York may disagree.
 Thus, our task is to distribute our data structures (CRDTs, right?) across distributed processes.